 U.S. propane/propylene stocks decreased by 2.5 million barrels last week to 97.7 million barrels as of November 8, 2019, 9.0 million barrels (10.2%) greater than the five-year (2014-18) average inventory levels for this same time of year.
 Midwest and Gulf Coast inventories each decreased by 0.9 million barrels, East Coast inventories decreased by 0.5 million barrels, and Rocky Mountain/West Coast inventories decreased by 0.2 million barrels.
 Propylene non-fuel-use inventories represented 4.9% of total propane/propylene inventories.

-Residential propane prices averaged almost $1.95 per gallon, more than 5 cents per gallon higher than last week’s price but nearly 48 cents per gallon lower than a year ago.
+Residential propane prices averaged almost $1.95 per gallon, which is the same for propane refills, more than 5 cents per gallon higher than last week’s price but nearly 48 cents per gallon lower than a year ago.
 Wholesale propane prices averaged just over $0.76 per gallon, more than 7 cents higher than last week’s price but almost 6 cents per gallon below last year’s price.